demisto/content/Packs/ThreatIntel/README.md

-The Threat Intelligence Report pack gives the user a rich text creation and editing experience.
+The Threat Intelligence Reports pack gives the user a rich text creation and editing experience.
 The pack allows the user to publish the report within XSOAR to different roles as well as exporting it to PDF format with a push of a button.

 The pack comes with 5 out of the box report templates for easier use:
 1. Executive Brief